 Amounts are included under "Stock Options" and "PSUs and Restricted Stock Units" because a change in control triggers acceleration of vesting of certain equity awards under certain conditions.
 Since equity awards have "double-trigger" change in control provisions, the table above assumes that both a change in control and a subsequent involuntary termination of employment have occurred.
-The amounts for "PSUs and Restricted Stock Units" reflect (i) the value of the number of shares granted under the 2021-2023 PSU program at the maximum award level; (ii) the value of the number of shares granted under the 2022-2024 PSU program at the maximum award level; and (iii) the value of the number of shares granted under the under the 2023-2025 PSU program at the target award level, prorated for one year of the performance period; and (iii) the value of the number of shares granted under the 2023-2025 PSU program at the target award level, prorated for one year of the performance period.
-A termination may also result in a severance paramet under the TCCC Severance Plan, which is not assumed for purposes of Column (e).
+The amounts for "PSUs and Restricted Stock Units" reflect (i) the value of the number of shares granted under the 2021-2023 PSU program at the maximum award level; (ii) the value of the number of shares granted under the 2022-2024 PSU program at the maximum award level, prorated for two years of the performance period; and (iii) the value of the number of shares granted under the 2023-2025 PSU program at the target award level, prorated for one year of the performance period.
+A termination may also result in a severance payment under the TCCC Severance Plan, which is not assumed for purposes of Column (e).